ben-exa/fullstack-assessment/README.md

 ## Frontend — GET http://localhost:3001

-A Hello World frontend is provided for you to get started.
+A Hello World React frontend is provided for you to get started.

 ## API — GET http://localhost:3000/residents